elicwhite/ESLint-Formatter/README.md

   // Specify this path to a ESLint config file to override the default behavior.
   // Passed to ESLint as --config.
-Read more here: http://eslint.org/docs/user-guide/command-line-interface#c---config "config_path": "",
+Read more here: http://eslint.org/docs/user-guide/command-line-interface#c---config
+  // If an absolute path is provided, it will use as is.
+  // Else, it will look for the file in the root of the project directory.
+  // Failing either, it will skip the config file "config_path": "",

   // Automatically format when a file is saved.